1. Magic Cane (Helium Stick)

 I Want to see how your team makes decisions?
 Set up a hypothetical scenario, in which an accident strands the group in a body of water.
 The traditional brief in All Adrift is that your boat catches on fire and you have to abandon it.
 You only have a few minutes to grab items.
 Some examples are: First Aid Kit, rope, canned food, water, a bucket, a knife, a compass and a blanket.
-You can print out the list of items and worksheet for the activity here.

 First, individuals should write down the items that they would grab from 1-10 in the order of most important.
 Then as a team, they have to decide and agree on which 10 are the top priorities and fill in the worksheet.

 Groups should have about 30 minutes to complete the entire activity and come to a consensus.
 There is also a scoring sheet that they should use to rate their decisions.
 All Adrift helps you see that you can often make smarter decisions as a team with combined knowledge than on your own.

 4. Bridge Build

 To tap into your team’s creativity and communication skills, try bridge build.